kc137/Personal-Files/README.md

-These are the files I wrote that contains solved Operations Research Problems in Python.
+These are the files I wrote that contains the modelling and solution of Operations Research Problems in Python.

 Problems from books are from below books:
 1. Operations Research Applications and Algorithms by Wayne L. Winston (4th Edition).